cucumber-attic/website/apps/dynamic/views/_posts/where_should_you_use_bdd.md

 In answer to my friend, my answer would be: <b><i>"In all the places where the business has reason to have opinions about the behaviour."</i></b>

-This applies to all parts of the agile testing pyramid.
-Possibly with different proportions.
-That is, some test implemented using BDD as end-to-end tests.
-Many implemented as integration tests and some that verifies small units.
+This means that all parts of the agile testing pyramid can be implemented using Cucumber.
+You can can implement end-to-end tests, integration tests, and parts that could be tested using unit tests.
+The decision to use Cucumber or a unit testing framework is depending on the cooperation with the business.
+If they have opinions about the behaviour, then use Cucumber.
+If they are indifferent, use a unit testing framework.

 There are no hard rules here.
 I'm trying to give you an idea about the proportions, but as I hope you understand, it depends.
 Personally, I tend to have more integration tests implemented using BDD than end-to-end tests implemented